TurtleEngr/davinci-installer/src/README.md

 ### make prepare

-Make and check for dependencies
+Make and check for dependencies.
+Install any missing dependencies.

 ### make build

-Place all the files to be packaged, in dist/
+Place all the files to be packaged in dist/ dir.
+Verify the files look OK.

 #### make clean